cyberflamingo/exobrain/method-access-control.md

 ## Access Modifiers and Getters/Setters

-Getters and setters (in Ruby, the built-in `attr_*` methods) behing methods, their visibility can be changed just like other methods.
+Getters and setters (in Ruby, the built-in `attr_*` methods) being methods, their visibility can be changed just like other methods.

-It can become confusing because of Ruby's syntactical sugar.
+It easily becomes confusing because of Ruby's syntactical sugar.
 Using for example `attr_accessor :name` accessor methods provides us with `name` and `name=` getter/setter instance methods, and `@name` instance variables.
 The setter instance method, particularly, is easily confused with a local variable initialization or reassignement.

 Let's see two examples using `private` and `protected`.